 As we’ve already seen, we can learn to increase the leadership potential of our voices through practice, breathing and other vocal exercises.
 It really will make all the difference.

 Look to synchronise body language and voice – Wertheim’s repetition and complementing – for maximum effect.

 As with Goyder’s gravitas equation, we need to balance all of the positive characteristics we’re looking to develop with tackling the big derailer: fear.
 Like with all other inner critic voices, we need to acknowledge our fears around communication (writing them down often helps), compare the fears with the reality or likely reality and adjust our thinking accordingly.
 What’s the worst that can really happen?

 7. Become a storyteller

 For Morgan, great leaders are storytellers.
-Stories not only create anticipation and interest, but also an emotional connection with an audience, which is what we need for the message to hit home.
+Stories create not only anticipation and interest, but also an emotional connection with an audience, which is what we need for the message to hit home.

 This leads us, perhaps inevitably, back to the ancients.
 Aristotle knew that emotion – his pathos – was essential to communicating with gravitas.
 Goyder calls this the need to win over both “hearts and minds”.
-We need to take our listeners or readers on a journey, while we keep an open mind and on an even keel to meet the challenges ahead.
+We need to take our listeners or readers on a journey while we keep an open mind and on an even keel to meet the challenges ahead.

-Mastering gravitas is about Goyder’s ‘roots and wings’: roots that give us stability and confidence in ourselves; wings that allow us to be open and easy with others.
+Mastering gravitas is about Goyder's concept of 'roots and wings': roots that give us stability and confidence in ourselves; wings that allow us to be open and easy with others.
 When it comes to communicating at work, laying the gravitas groundwork really does create the environment where audiences actively want to listen to what we say.